CS/SB 1716: Sentencing

-Sentencing; Revising the required sentencing structure for prison release reoffenders upon proof from a state attorney which establishes that a defendant is a prison release reoffender; applying the revised sentencing structure to certain persons under certain circumstances; providing resentencing requirements; deleting a provision that requires a state attorney to explain a sentencing deviation in writing under certain circumstances, etc.
+Sentencing; Revising the required sentencing structure for prison releasee reoffenders upon proof from a state attorney which establishes that a defendant is a prison releasee reoffender; deleting a provision that prohibits a prison releasee reoffender from eligibility for any form of early release and that requires a prison releasee reoffender to serve 100 percent of the court-imposed sentence; applying the revised sentencing structure to certain persons under certain circumstances; providing resentencing requirements, etc.

 Bill Text: Web Page | PDF